nikhillondhe9/openag-cloud-v1/README.md

 # openag-cloud-v1
-Google Cloud Platform services and databases for the OpenAg™ backend.
+Google Cloud Platform services and databases for the OpenAg™ Food Computer backend.

-These projects are all a work in progress.